Mowenyii/Mowenyii.github.io/_pages/about.md

 # 🔥 News
+- *11.2024*: 🎉 Recognized as a top reviewer at NeurIPS 2024.
-- *2024.10*: 🎉 One first-authored paper about image editing accepted to WACV 2025.
+- *10.2024*: 🎉 One first-authored paper about image editing accepted to WACV 2025.
-- *2024.02*: 🎉 One first-authored paper about Text-to-Image generation accepted to CVPR 2024.
+- *02.2024*: 🎉 One first-authored paper about Text-to-Image generation accepted to CVPR 2024.
-- *2022.09*: 🎉 One co-authored paper accepted to NeurIPS 2022.
+- *09.2022*: 🎉 One co-authored paper accepted to NeurIPS 2022.